braveulysses/broker-groovy-sign-in-sample/README.md

 not authenticated, then this handler will redirect to the login endpoint.
 If the user is authenticated, then this handler will perform a SCIM request and display the result.
+* **ScopeProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed unless the user has authorized a specific scope.
+This demonstrates how an application might check granted scopes subsequent to an authorization.
+* **AcrProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed unless the user's authentication state satisfies a particular AMR.
+This demonstrates how an application may make an authorization decision based on information about the user's authentication state contained in the ID token.
 * **LoginHandler** `/login`: Creates an OpenID Connect request and redirects to the authentication server.
 * **CallbackHandler** `/callback`: Receives an OpenID Connect redirect response,